ceramicstudio/recon-starter/README.md

 npm install
 ```

 2. Clone the .env.example file and rename it .env.
-Populate this file with the necessary credentials from the dependencies this application will be using
+Populate this file with the necessary credentials from the dependencies this application will be using.
+If corresponding env values have been provided for you, keep them in as-is

 3. Run the application in development